Kardex Group

+Kardex Holding AG, headquartered in Zurich, Switzerland, offers intralogistics solutions.
+It specializes in automated storage and retrieval systems, integrated material handling, small parts storage, and automated high-bay warehouses for modern warehouses in a variety of industries.
+Employing around 2,700 people across 30+ countries, Kardex Holding AG has been listed on the SIX Swiss Exchange since 1989.

+History

-Kardex has been the name or part of the name of companies tracing back to Rand Ledger founded in 1898, which were closely associated with the development of the index card as a common business data storage device, and which were also associated with the entities that eventually became part of Unisys.
+Kardex has been a significant name in business data storage since 1898, tracing back to the Rand Ledger Company.
+The brand became closely linked to the widespread adoption of the index card as a standard tool for business data management, reflecting its role in the evolution of information organization and retrieval systems throughout the 20th century.

 Kardex as a company name was introduced in 1915, subsumed in 1927 (it remained as a brand name and a division name), and revived in 1977.
-It is currently borne by the Kardex Group, based in Zurich, Switzerland, which makes filing system components as well as many other products for handling materials and information, mostly in physical form.
-Kardex has also become a generic trademark within the health services of the United Kingdom and Ireland to refer to a medication administration record.

 Separate Rand-led companies (1898–1925)

 Rand Ledger (1898–1925)

 American Ledger was founded by James H. Rand, Sr. in 1898.
 Rand had been a banker for many years and had come to see that existing index card systems used by clerks were inefficient.
 What was needed was a rationalized system using dividers, file tabs, and labels.
 Rand Sr. invented an improved filing system based on these concepts and founded the Rand Ledger Company to manufacture his index system, called the Visible Ledger.

 James Rand, Jr. joined his father's company after being graduated from Harvard University in 1908 and ran it from 1910 through 1914.
 In 1915 the elder Rand re-assumed control of the company and Rand Jr., unable to reach agreement with his father on business matters, left.